shivChitinous/jam-avoid/README.md

 # jam-avoid
-Repository for visualizing the Jamming Avoidance Response in Weakly Electric Fish.
+Repository for visualising the Jamming Avoidance Response in Weakly Electric Fish.
 Figures and videos generated as part of assignment submitted for BIO491: Literature Review.

 **Notebooks**
 1. `JAR_2D.ipynb`: implementation of multipole model by Chen et al. (2005)